malickateeq/Redux-Notes/README.md

 - Action is just like submiting a data with its type / relevance.
 Then send it to Dispatcher to broadcast it to the Reducers.
 - Actions describe how we want to change data in our application.
 - Actions must return an JS object hence it can't be markes as `async`.
 As `async` will first return a request then other code exec.
+- There're `async` Action Creators which are used to fetch data from APIs or execure `async` code.

 ```js
 // People Dropping off form (Action Creator)